JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 ## Navigation Guards

-They allow to hook into the navigation process and perform checks and act accordingly: continue or doing something else.
+They allow to hook into the navigation process and perform checks (before we navigate to the requested route or before we navigate away from the current route) and act accordingly: continue or doing something else.

-For example, we define a route like the following:
+For example, we define a route:

 ```javascript
 const routes = [